prometheus/compliance/remotewrite/README.md

 # Prometheus Remote-Write v2 Compliance Test Suite

-This repository contains compliance test suites for both **senders** and **receivers** of the Prometheus Remote-Write Protocol v2.
-It validates proper implementation of the Remote-Write v2 specification according to the [official protocol requirements](https://prometheus.io/docs/specs/prw/remote_write_spec_2_0/).
+This repository contains compliance test suites for both **senders** and **receivers** of the Prometheus Remote-Write Protocol 2.0.
+It validates implementation of the Remote-Write v2 specification according to the [official protocol requirements](https://prometheus.io/docs/specs/prw/remote_write_spec_2_0/) as well as some more strict Prometheus implementation aspects.

 ## Overview